maelfabien/maelfabien.github.io/_posts/2019-1-12-ColabTPU.md

 Google now offers TPUs on Google Colaboratory.
 In this article, we'll see what is a TPU, what TPU brings compared to CPU or GPU, and cover an example of how to train a model on TPU and how to make a prediction.

-# What is a TPU ?
+# What is a TPU?

 TPU stands for Tensor Processing Unit.
 It is an AI accelerator application-specific integrated circuit (ASIC).
-TPUs have been developped by Google in 2016 at Google I/O. However, TPUs have already been in Google data centers since 2015.
+TPUs have been developed by Google in 2016 at Google I/O. However, TPUs have already been in Google data centers since 2015.

 The chip is specifically designed for TensorFlow framework for neural network machine learning.
 Current TPU versions are already 3rd generation TPUs, launched in May 2018.
 Edge TPUs have also been launched in July 2018 for ML models for edge computing.